 There are two kinds of hematuria:

-- Microscopic hematuria—small amount of blood that is not visible to the naked eye
+- Microscopic hematuria—small amount of blood that people cannot see

 - Gross hematuria—enough blood to make urine appear red or tea-colored